programminghistorian/jekyll/_posts/2024-03-07-Open-Education-Week.md

 2. Which lesson do you particularly remember using, and why?

-A lesson I particularly remember using was published way back in 2012: [Counting word frequencies in Python](https://doi.org/10.46430/phen0003).
+A lesson I particularly remember using was published way back in 2012: [Counting Word Frequencies in Python](https://doi.org/10.46430/phen0003).
 I had a vague idea that quantitative text analysis could be helpful for my PhD, but I had no clue about coding.
 Most of the python tutorials I came across online seemed really abstract or not related to my interests, such as creating a _Battleship_ game or making a customer sales database.
 Finding the PH tutorials was great because the datasets seemed interesting and relevant.

 3. How did you apply the lesson to your own needs?